Secret Shopping Glossary

-Sometimes companies can seem like they’re speaking a whole different language when you’re reading the questions and guidelines.
-Here are some commonly used terms that should help take the mystery out of filling out mystery shopping surveys:
+When preparing for a secret shop, sometimes questions and guidelines can seem like a completely different language.
+To help, here are some commonly used terms that should take the “mystery” out of filling out mystery shopping surveys:

 - Auctioning – When a server or food runner does not know who ordered which dish, they often name each dish and wait for each diner to claim it.
 This practice is known as auctioning.

-- Back Waiter – This employee helps the server at high-end restaurants.
+- Back Waiter – An employee that assists the server at high-end restaurants.
 The back waiter usually clears plates, refills drinks and bread baskets, and may assist with food delivery.

 - Busser – The busser is the person who clears used and dirty dishes from the table.
-At some restaurants they may clear dishes as soon as customers are finished with them, and in others, they may ask for permission before clearing used dishes as the patrons are dining.
+At some restaurants, they may clear dishes as soon as customers are finished with them.
+In others, they may ask for permission before clearing used dishes as the patrons are dining.